 For Multiplayer gaming, Microphone is a must.
 A good microphone makes a huge difference in determining if the headset deserves to be recommended

-Wired vs Wireless Headsets
+Wired vs. Wireless Headsets

-Wired vs. wireless headphones debate has been going on for quite some time now and it is time to address this issue.
-Both types of headsets come with their own advantages and flaws.
+Wired vs. wireless headphones debate has been going on for quite some time now, and it is time to address this issue.
+Both types of headsets come with their advantages and flaws.
 And the right one for you depends on your lifestyle.
 There are some things to consider in both cases.
 The best gaming headset is both wired as well as wireless.
 Following are the type of lifestyles compatible with the type of headset required.
 Based on this, you can make an informative decision and get the right one.

 The lifestyles suitable for wired headphones include:

 - Desk Workers: Wired headphones are perfect for people who have to work from a desk for a long time.
 Office workers wanting to listen to music on their desktops or mobile phones can easily connect their wired headphones with either a USB or a 3.5 mm jack and enjoy some music.
-The easy plug n play feature of wired headphones is very compatible with the Desk Workers.
+The smooth plug n play feature of wired headphones is very compatible with the Desk Workers.

 - Audiophiles: Audiophiles are the people who are obsessed with the sound.
-These are the people with good taste in sound like Sound Engineers.
-If your demand is only the best sound quality then wired headsets are the way to go.
+These are the people with good taste in music like Sound Engineers.
+If your demand is only the best sound quality, then wired headsets are the way to go.
 Audiophiles such as DJs and musicians require a high standard for sound quality and wired headsets deliver on this front.
 Audiophiles don’t have to set the bar high for the sound quality.

-- Individuals who can’t hear properly: Wired headphones have a rich sound quality, this makes these kinds of headsets naturally more of an option for people with a lesser sense of hearing.
+- Individuals who can’t hear properly: Wired headphones have a rich sound quality; this makes these kinds of headsets naturally more of an option for people with a lesser sense of hearing.

 The lifestyles suitable for wireless headphones include:

 - Gamers: Wireless Headsets increase the immersion factor.
 You can play games from any position want and hear a sound that makes a lot of difference.
-The wireless headset also ensures that gamers don’t sit too close to the TV thus it is healthier.
+The wireless headset also ensures that gamers don’t sit too close to the TV; thus, it is healthier.

-Stereo vs Surround Sound
+Stereo vs. Surround Sound

 Stereo headphones have always been the top standard for most listeners.
 Most of the headphones on the market consist of the stereo sound.
 Stereo implies a two-channel format.

 That is one in each ear.
-In stereo systems, there are two drivers, the sound is played back with a driver in each ear with each driver playing one sound channel each.
-These headphones only support the 2-channel stereo content. it means that a game consisting of multi-channel audio needs to get downmixed to a stereo format for the headset to play it.
+In stereo systems, there are two drivers; the sound is played back with a driver in each ear with each driver playing one sound channel each.
+These headphones only support the 2-channel stereo content.
+It means that a game consisting of multi-channel audio needs to get downmixed to a stereo format for the headset to play it.

-The inclusion of the left and right channel definitely offers a sound that is panned from one ear to the other flawlessly.
+The inclusion of the left and right channel offers a sound that is panned from one ear to the other flawlessly.
 In reality, only a general resemblance of spatial audio can be remade.
-Stereo headsets are perfect for any kind of headsets for content consumption.
+Stereo headsets are perfect for any headsets for content consumption.
 Most of the headsets in our best gaming headset list do use stereo systems.

 Surround Sound Headsets

-A large number of surround sound headphones have virtual surround meaning they virtually surround your ears and mimic the real world audio.
+A large number of surround sound headphones have virtual surround, meaning they virtually surround your ears and mimic the real world audio.
 Most of the best gaming headsets include Surround Sound.
 Virtual surround sound makes use of normal stereo channels.